ThayaFluss/Thayafluss.github.io/free-nn.md

 - 11:30 -- 12:00  Emergence of Spectral Universality in Deep Networks

-- 13:30 -- 14:30  Short Course of Free Probability Thoery
+- 13:30 -- 14:30  Short Course of Free Probability Theory

 - 15:00 -- 16:00  Discussion